-The opening months of 2021 has also seen a significant rise in mortgage options and offers requiring a 10% deposit.
+The opening months of 2021 have also seen a significant rise in mortgage options and offers to require a 10% deposit.
 In January of this year, there were 160 options available, but as of March, this has increased to 323.
 Last year, there were 456 more deals, so this mortgage product range needs more recovery time, but it is moving in the right direction.

 While there is a limited number of mortgage products available with a 5% deposit, this will change soon.
 The small deposit mortgage guarantee scheme’s announcement in the March 2021 Budget will provide more support for buyers with a modest budget.